Behaviour Change Requires Depth

 When we just try to manage behaviours based on external notions of what’s right and wrong, we miss the opportunity to understand our own inner environment that contributes to the behaviour and learn to tend to that.
 This leads to surface level behaviour change that requires willpower, rather than the deep work that transforms physiology at a root level.

 Sometimes clients are afraid to bring up certain behaviours because they think I’m going to try to change them or take them away.
-Othertimes, they think I will judge them because they perceive the behaviour as wrong.
+There are other times, clients think I will judge them because they perceive the behaviour as wrong.
 First of all, I don’t have that kind of power but I do deeply understand these fears.
 Maybe the way behaviour change was reinforced in their family system was through force and power over tactics.
 The world is very black and white in the way it looks at behaviours these days.
 Social media contributes to that, where I prefer to take a more nuanced approach at understanding all the layers that contribute to a behaviour.

 Let’s take a look at over exercising as an example.
 I’m not into managing the behaviour by telling you how much exercise is too much.
 I’d much rather explore the parts of you that drive the behaviour and teach you how to tend to them.
 From this place, you can then reassess the behaviour and explore what is really true for you.
 Sometimes this means we still do the behaviour (exercise), but it just comes from a completely different place.